 Hi-Line Training Overview

-Hi-Line offers a variety of training courses geared to the electric utility industry.
-Whether you are an experienced or novice engineer, a systems manager, or a lineman, Hi-Line courses will enhance and expand your knowledge and skills.
+Hi-Line Engineering offers a variety of training courses geared to the electric utility industry.
+Whether you are an experienced or novice engineer, a systems manager, or a lineman, our courses will enhance and expand your knowledge and skills.

-Hi-Line offers its training courses through statewide organizations and provides in-house classes for individual utilities.
+We offer training courses through statewide organizations and provide in-house classes for individual utilities.

 Comprehensive Staking Technician Certification Program – This certification program is designed to educate and equip the staking technician in designing electrical distribution facilities that adequately serve the customers of the utility.
 It will train the novice as well as improve the skills of the experienced employee.
 The classroom and field training are divided into three phases of four domains each to be taught in three separate five-day seminars.
 The program can also be taught as three separate four-day seminars.

 To achieve certification, students must attend all three seminars and pass a test for each of the twelve domains.
 Students may re-take any test if their first try is unsuccessful.

 Fundamentals of Utility Engineering Certification Program – The mission of the Fundamentals of Utility Engineering program is to provide practical, application-focused training courses that teach methods for modeling, analysis, and problem-solving faced by utility engineers and senior technical personnel.

 A college engineering curriculum provides a basis for future learning.
 Most colleges do not provide the basics regarding the design, operation, or maintenance required for an electric utility system.
 Our objective is to impart these practical skills and knowledge to new engineers.
 For senior technical personnel with a strong background in line design and/or operations of utility systems, this course will help them feel more comfortable with the calculations and techniques required for day to day engineering analysis.